Twice every seven years, the Jewish farmer declares that he has correctly tithed his crops:

-The Sages explained, “I did not forget to bless You and mention Your name over it” (Ma’aser Sheni 5:11).
-The farmer took care to recite a brachah (blessing) before tithing.
-He expressed his gratitude for the opportunity to share his produce with the kohanim and Levites, representing the nation in the holy Temple, as well as the poor — the strangers, orphans and widows.
+The Sages explained, “I did not forget to bless You and mention Your name over it” (Ma’aser Sheini 5:11).
+The farmer took care to recite a brachah before tithing.
+He expressed his gratitude for the opportunity to share his produce with the kohanim and Levites, who represent the nation in the Temple, as well as with the less fortunate — the strangers, orphans, and widows.

-The Talmudic rabbis instituted an intricate framework of blessings, to be recited in a wide variety of situations in life, — before partaking of a fruit, smelling a spice, seeing a rainbow, performing a mitzvah, and so on.
+The rabbis of the Talmud instituted an intricate framework of blessings, to be recited in a wide variety of situations in life.
+These include: partaking of a fruit, smelling a spice, witnessing a rainbow, performing a mitzvah, and more.
 What is the purpose of all of these blessings?

-Maimonides explained that blessings serve to instill in us the recognition of the eternal truths of the world, “so that we will remember the Creator at all times” (Laws of Blessings, 1:3,4).
+Maimonides explained that blessings instill within us the recognition of eternal truths, “so that we will remember the Creator at all times” (Laws of Blessings, 1:3-4).

-By mentioning God’s name in the brachah, we recognize the ultimate truth of God’s existence.
-Rav felt that this knowledge is the true purpose of blessings, and automatically it will make an impact on our actions.
-Once we recognize God as the Creator and Source for this fruit, fragrance, or mitzvah, we will aspire to act in a way that is good and proper in God’s eyes.
+By mentioning God’s name in the brachah, we acknowledge the ultimate truth of God’s existence.
+Rav believed that this is the true function of blessings, and consequently, it will influence our actions.
+Once we recognize God as the Creator and Source for this fruit, fragrance, or mitzvah, we will seek to conduct ourselves in a manner that is good and proper in God’s eyes.

-Rabbi Yochanan, on the other hand, feared a situation in which one acknowledges God’s name, yet does not act upon that knowledge.
-He stipulated that all blessings must include the phrase ‘Ruler of the universe.’
-By recognizing God’s malchut and Divine rule in the world, we accept that our actions be moral and upright, or suffer the consequences.
-One who adopts corrupt ways is subject to justice meted out by the authority of the King.
+Rabbi Yochanan, on the other hand, feared a scenario in which someone acknowledges God’s name but fails to act upon that knowledge.
+He therefore stipulated that all blessings must include the phrase “Ruler of the universe.”
+By recognizing God’s malchut and Divine rule in the world, we affirm that our actions should be moral and upright, or suffer the consequences.
+One whose actions are corrupt is subject to the justice meted out by the authority of the King.

-In general, this dispute may be said to revolve around the following question: is abstract intellectual enlightenment sufficient to lead people to true ethical living?
-Or is it necessary to have specific recognition directly related to moral behavior — acknowledgment of God’s sovereignty and judgment in the world?
+In general, this dispute may may be framed around the following question: is abstract intellectual understanding sufficient to guide individuals to true ethical living?
+Or is it necessary to have specific recognition directly related to moral behavior — acknowledgment of God’s sovereignty in the world?

-The Mishna about the farmer who recited the brachah before tithing appears to support Rav’s opinion.
-This source only mentions the need to mention God’s name, and not the requirement to mention God’s rule over the universe.
+The Mishnah about the farmer who recited the brachah before tithing appears to support Rav’s opinion.
+This source only mentions the need to mention God’s name, and not the requirement to mention His rule over the universe.

 (Adapted from Ein Eyah vol. II, pp. 184-5)